 •Remember the song 4 Hugs A Day?
 Show and tell your kiddo’s you love them!

-•Be present–unplug when you’re together.
+•Unplug when you’re together—be present.
 Nothing says “I’m not important” when the person you’re trying to talk to is engrossed in their phone…

 •PLAY of course!
 Have fun–find humor in every day things; make up silly songs or jokes.
 Spend time outdoors together–it’s been shown to improve mood and decrease stress levels.

 •READ to your kidlet!
 Make a routine of reading a story at bedtime.
 It’s a wonderful way to connect in a relaxed environment while strengthening your bonds to each other.Not sure what to do or what to read?

 Check the Go PLAY Activity Cards.
 They take the guess work out with step-by-step plans that easy for you to follow.

 Focus on Facilitating PLAY:

 Mr Rogers believed, as I do, in the POWER of PLAY.
 He referred to PLAY as the “serious work of childhood.”
 SO TRUE!!
 IMHO, the majority of PLAY should be child-led and child-directed with the adults’ role as one of facilitator; providing the time, space, freedom and materials (this doesn’t mean a roomful of toys) for children to do their work…PLAY!
 Yes, of course, you will want to engage in PLAY at times–to have fun together, strengthen your relationship, build memories, but remember PLAY is the work of children!